 Sometimes, more complex layouts require multiple sections and breaks.
 For example, you might need landscape orientation for one page, portrait for the next, and then a different margin setup:

-1. Place Section Breaks Accordingly: Insert section breaks before and after the pages needing unique layouts.
+- Place Section Breaks Accordingly: Insert section breaks before and after every page that requires a unique layout.

 Troubleshooting Common Issues